Screen Time & Healthy Balance

-The Royal College of Paediatrics and Child Health (RCPCH) have produced guidance for screen time use of under-18s.
-Following research into this area, they have advised that no set amount of time is nesassary to adhere to but that devices should not replace sleep, exercise or family time.
+The Royal College of Paediatrics and Child Health (RCPCH) have produced guidance for screen time for under-18s.
+Drawing on research and studies on the impacts of screen time, they have concluded that there is no ‘recommended’ or ‘set amount’ of time that children should be limited to on devices.
+Instead the focus should be on ensuring that time spent on devices does not replace sleep, exercise, or family time.
 They advise that devices should be avoided in the hour before bed to promote healthy sleep and have provided the following checklist to help parents and carers make decisions about their family's screen time use:

 Dr Russel Viner, President of the RCPCH comments on screen time, stating that,

 "One size doesn't fit all, parents need to think about what's useful and helpful for their child."